tgalal/dissononce/README.md

 ### Extras

 Classes and functions that are not part of Noise Protocol specification but are part of this implementation are referred to as "Extras" or "Deviations".
-Examples for Extras are helpers, classes that simplify usage of the library or wrappers that enforce some rules or design patterns.
+Examples for Extras are helpers, classes that simplify usage of the library, wrappers that enforce some rules or design patterns, or crypto functions that are not part of Noise Spec.
 Extras should be decoupled as much as possible from the base spec implementation and never referenced from there.

 #### meta: Crypto-functions by name: